Michael Johnson, MBA

 President & Chief Executive Officer

-Johnson developed a bold, five year, 15 million dollar strategic plan that has resulted in doubling the number of children and families being served in Dane County.
-In five years under his leadership BGC tripled the number of employees and grew the organization’s operating budget by over 185% in less than five years.
+- Johnson developed a bold, five-year $15 million plan that has resulted in more than doubling the number of children and families being served in Dane County, tripling the number of employees and grew the organization’s operating budget by over 185 percent.

-He has led an effort through their partnership with the Madison Metropolitan School District (MMSD) that has produced graduation rates of over 90% for five consecutive years in a row with more than 82 percent of their students currently enrolled in local colleges and universities.
-This program is the largest public/private partnership in the MMSD and in the Verona Area School Districts and the only college preparatory program of its nature validated by third party data from the University of Wisconsin.
+- Through its partnership with MMSD, BGC’s AVID/TOPS program has produced graduation rates of over 90 percent for seven consecutive years, with more than 85 percent of their students (390 students) enrolled in local colleges and universities.
+This program is the largest public/private partnership in the Madison and Verona Area School Districts, and the only college preparatory program of its nature validated by third-party data from UW Madison.

-Johnson currently serves on a host of boards and committees including: Wisconsin Hope Lab, Caplin Family Charities, Overture Center, Agrace Hospice Care, Great Lakes Higher Education Corporation, the Board of Visitors for the School of Human Ecology and Morgridge Center for the University of Wisconsin.
+Johnson currently serves on the following boards: Caplin Family Charities, Overture Center, and the Board of Visitors for the School of Human Ecology.

 Below are some awards Johnson has received over the years.

-- 2006 Proclamation from the Mayor of St. Louis “Michael Johnson Day”
+- Proclamation by the Mayor of St. Louis to create “Michael Johnson Day” (2006)

-In addition, Johnson holds an MBA from the University of Phoenix and a BA in Business Education from Chicago State University.
-Johnson also holds Certifications in Fund Raising Management from the Center of Philanthropy at Indiana University and Certifications in Human Resource Management from Cornell University.
-Johnson is married to Toya and they have three children ages ten, four and one.
-Prior to moving to Madison, Wisconsin, Johnson spent 15 years in executive level positions in Chicago, Philadelphia and St. Louis leading large, complex government and nonprofit agencies.
-For more information about our President & CEO please click HERE!
+In addition, Johnson earned a BA in Business Education from Chicago State University and an MBA from the University of Phoenix.
+Johnson also holds a certification in Fundraising Management from the Center of Philanthropy at Indiana University, and a certification in Human Resource Management from Cornell University.
+Johnson is married to Toya and they are blessed with three children ages eleven, five and two.
+Prior to moving to Madison, Johnson spent 15 years in executive-level positions in Chicago, Philadelphia and St. Louis leading large, complex government and nonprofit agencies.

 Rod Mitchell, M.A.